There are many reasons people quit their jobs.

 When it comes to retention, managers make a difference

-In every workplace, managers have the power to control elements such as culture and environment, clarity of vision, an employees’ perception of their roles and responsibilities, and providing tools to increase employee success.
+In every workplace, managers have the power to control elements such as culture and environment, clarity of vision, employees’ perceptions of their roles and responsibilities and providing tools to increase employee success.
 Because of this, managers can be one of the big reasons employees decide to leave.

-As a manager, you have the power to prevent issues with employee retention by creating processes, systems, and requirements that will make employees stay longer and work productively in your company.
-It is critical for managers to put these systems in place to support the needs of employees, increase market compensation and benefits, generate meaningful work, and have a meaningful and significant effect on employees’ work and workplace.
+As a manager, you have the power to prevent issues with employee retention by creating processes, systems and requirements that will make employees stay longer and work productively in your company.
+It is critical for managers to put these systems in place and support the needs of employees, increase market compensation and benefits, generate meaningful work and have a meaningful and significant effect on employees’ work and workplace.